asterion-digital/asterion-as-code/infra-rpi/README.md

 ```
 # Format the new partition with the `ext4` fs type
 sudo mkfs.ext4 /dev/sda1

-# Create an easily-identifiable label for the fs
-e2label /dev/sda1 asterion-fs

 # Create the directory on the volume that will be the default location of the mount point path
 cd /mnt/ && sudo mkdir -p data/k3s